rwxrob/zet/docs/2452/README.md

 * Human exposure to Bisphenol A in Europe --- European Environment Agency
   <https://www.eea.europa.eu/publications/peoples-exposure-to-bisphenol-a>

 Note that the frozen stuff will be bulky because of the frozen water around it.
-It's hard to measure so just estimate.
+Run frozen stuff under water to remove the ice.
+Rather than use an actual measuring cup I just use a handful usually.

 Don't skip the cucumber.
 The anti-inflammatory benefits of cucumbers are ridiculously good, not to mention the polyphenols, vitamins, and other stuff.